 Twenty-two alleged Guerreros Unidos members were killed in a battle with the Mexican army in June 2014, in an incident in which the military has been accused of human rights abuses.

 A September 2014 attack on student protesters in Iguala, Guerrero, which has been attributed to the Guerreros Unidos, intensified security operations against the group.
 According to Mexican authorities, local police detained 43 students and handed them over to the Guerreros Unidos, who—according to the official narrative—proceeded to murder the students and burn their bodies in what would eventually become known as the Ayotzinapa Massacre.

 The disappearance of the students prompted the federal government to launch additional operations against the group, which led to the capture of El Sapo Guapo’s brother Sidronio Casarrubias Salgado, alias “El Chino,” along with other high-level operatives.
 One alleged leader, Benjamin Mondragon Pereda, alias “El Benjamon,” shot himself in October 2014 after he was surrounded by the police.

-Mexico’s Attorney General’s Office has stated that the Guerreros Unidos have a hierarchical leadership structure, with members receiving orders directly from their superiors.
-However, the Guerreros Unidos have gone through a series of leaders since mid-2012, and it remains unclear who has taken control of the group following El Sapo Guapo’s arrest and death.
+Mexico’s Attorney General’s Office stated in 2015 that Guerreros Unidos had a hierarchical leadership structure, with members receiving orders directly from their superiors.
+However, the group has gone through a series of leaders since mid-2012, and it remains unclear if a single person has taken control after El Sapo Guapo’s arrest and death.
 Nowadays, it appears that the group may have a decentralized structure with several leaders.